 What Is Tax Debt Relief?

-Tax debt relief covers a series of programs offered by the IRS to help people who owe back taxes and can’t pay.
+Tax debt relief covers a series of Fresh Start programs for you to resolve back taxes.
+Relief programs are offered by the IRS to help people who owe back taxes and can’t pay.

 Keep in mind, not all tax debt relief programs the IRS offers relieve you of your full tax debt.
 The IRS has strict rules about when and for whom they forgive or reduce tax debt.
-In order to qualify, you typically have to demonstrate not only an immediate financial hardship but one that shows no signs of improving in the near future.
+In order to qualify, you must demonstrate immediate financial hardship and one that shows no signs of improving.

-That said, even if the IRS doesn’t grant you full tax relief to resolve your tax debt, they still offer several ways to pay it back in a manageable way.
+That said, even if the IRS doesn’t grant you full tax relief to resolve your tax debt, there are still several tax relief services and resolution options to help pay back taxes in a manageable way.

 Who Is Eligible for Tax Debt Relief?

-Almost all taxpayers who owe money to the IRS are eligible for some form of tax debt relief, even if it’s just a short-term IRS payment plan or long-term installment agreement that allows you to pay your debt over time.
+Almost all taxpayers who owe money to the IRS are eligible for some form of tax debt relief.
+Sometimes it’s a short-term IRS payment plan or long-term installment agreement to pay your debt over time.